-- Lend competence to the individual with disabilities until they learn the job. - Be accountable for facilitating job opportunities. - Target jobs that individuals with disabilities may not otherwise have knowledge of access.
+- Provides training and on-site competence support to the individual with disabilities until they learn the job. - Facilitates job opportunities for the individual. - Targets jobs that an individual with disabilities may not otherwise have knowledge of or know how to access.